 3. Minimal vertical dimension (separation between the upper and lower teeth).
 A recent study1 showed excessive vertical to be a key factor in patients giving up on an oral appliance – having a dry mouth from the appliance not allowing an adequate lip seal.

 4. Rigid materials that maximise occlusal stability.
-A recent study2 demonstrated that use of a flexible material allowed for significant tooth moment over a three year period when compared to a more rigid material.
+A recent study2 demonstrated that use of a flexible material allowed for significant tooth movement over a three year period when compared to a more rigid material.

 When using a mandibular advancement splint, the focus needs to be on patient comfort and compliance, as well as achieving an optimal mandibular position.
 The standard appliances available typically perform to a comparable standard.

 1 Determinants of Objective Compliance During Oral Appliance Therapy in Patients With Sleep-Disordered Breathing: A Prospective Clinical Trial

 Dieltjens M, Verbruggen A, et al